"A little knowledge is a dangerous thing."

 While the act seemingly treated Indians like other homesteaders, for the Dawes Act to pass Congress, rivals thought it essential to destroy the tribal way of life by breaking up the land.
 They believed the Native way of life was communal and communistic—many viewed Natives as heathens not competent to own land.
 Thus, the allotted land went to those deemed "competent," usually mixed-bloods with the full-blooded Indians falling under restriction.
 Restricted ownership meant the land was placed in trust for 25 years, which meant they could use it but not own it until the trust period was over.
 Competent landowners received land and citizenship, so they were subject to taxes and other fees.

 Last, to make way for more settlers, remaining land would be available for public sale after the allotments to the Native Americans."
-Ultimately, Congress agreed to an amendment including these qualifications, and President Grover Cleveland signed the Dawes Act into law in January 1887.
+Ultimately, Congress agreed to an amendment including these qualifications, and President Grover Cleveland signed the Dawes Act into law in January 1887 and took effect in February.

 The framers of the Dawes legislation did not anticipate the problems facing Native Americans under this new law.
 They did not know how the law affected old treaties.
 The Dawes Act delivered further devastation to a ravaged people.